caddyserver/dist/README.md

 Note that packages or distributions which _use_ these resources are not necessarily endorsed by the Caddy project (but the ones listed below are).

-## List of official Caddy packages
+## List of official Caddy distributions

 These distributions are endorsed and maintained by the Caddy project: